Niall-Keating/Notes/Work/Misc Meetings/MikroTik KNOT Teardown.md

 - PCBA is thermally connected to the base with stand-offs and Thermal Grease
 - Good set of indicator LED's and light tunnels
 - Reset Button
+- What our gateway has that is better?
+	- Backup Battery(Could be smaller)
+	- Terminal blocks

 ## Photos
 ![[KNOT-1.jpg]]